sandra-calvo/IoT/README.md

 You will see a summary of your registration, click 'Done'.
 ![](/screenshots/Picture15.png?raw=true)

-**Important**

-Once your device is registered you will see the credentials, including the authentication token. **Copy** these credentials and **save** them in a note, because authentication tokens are non-recoverable.
+**Important** COPY CREDENTIALS - YOU WILL NEED THEM LATER Once your device is registered you will see the credentials, including the authentication token. **Copy these credentials and save them** in a note, because authentication tokens are non-recoverable.
 If you misplace this token, you will need to re-register the device to generate a new authentication token.
 ![](/screenshots/Picture16.png?raw=true)